 - 1. Position Tailstock relative to work piece within the first 3/4" to 1-1/4" of spindle travel.
 This will optimize spindle rigidity.
-(Fig. 1 Item A) - 2.
-Tailstock to HA5C head alignment can be accomplished by simply pushing the tailstock (Fig.1 Item B) to one side of the T-slots prior to tightening the flange nuts to 50 ft-lbs.
+(Item A) - 2.
+Tailstock to HA5C head alignment can be accomplished by simply pushing the tailstock (Item B) to one side of the T-slots prior to tightening the flange nuts to 50 ft-lbs.
 Precision locating pins mounted on the bottom of the tailstock allow for quick alignment as the pins are parallel within 0.001of the spindle bore.
 However, make sure both tailstock units are positioned to the same side T-slot.
 This general alignment is all that is needed for the recommended use of live centers. - 3.
-Tailstock Pressure settings: Set the air regulator (Fig. 1 Item C) to the normal operating range for HA5C indexers, 5-40 psi. with a maximum 60 psi.
-Haas recommend using the lowest air pressure setting that provides the required rigidity for the part be machined Note: When using HA5C indexers, Haas Automation recommends using LIVE CENTERS ONLY!
-Refer to the Tailstock section of the manual for more information.
+Tailstock Pressure settings: Set the air regulator (Item C) to the normal operating range for HA5C indexers, 5-40 psi. with a maximum 60 psi.
+Haas recommend using the lowest air pressure setting that provides the required rigidity for the part be machined.
+Note that when using HA5C indexers, Haas Automation recommends using Live Centers only!
+Refer to the manual's Tailstock section for more information.